singnet/dev-portal/README.md

 └─ index.md
 ```

+If there are other files inside the folder, except index.md then the name of this folder should start with a capital letter.
+Otherwise, with lowercase

 ## Add new component

 If you want to add a new one .vue component, you need to add these files to the appropriate folder in the `/components/` section or create a new folder if the existing ones are not suitable.
 Do not forget import new components in `/.vitepress/theme/index.ts`